 Hosted by the OECD, the World Dementia Council met for the 10th time on 27-28 February 2017 in Paris, France.

-The council meets once a year.
-Since it was established council meets to review the international dementia agenda and progress towards the 2025 goals.
+The World Dementia Council meets once a year.
+Since it was established, the council has met regularly to review the international dementia agenda and progress towards the 2025 goals.
 Council meetings are attended by council members and associate members, as well as other invited observers.